lincolnmroth/PHS-Engineering-Resources/general-resources/electronics/making-stuff-move.md

 ## Pneumatic/Hydraulic Actuators

 I could have an entire article on pneumatics, but as this is meant to be for High School projects, it's unlikely you'll ever use them, so I'm not going to put anything here.
 If for some reason you need to know about pneumatics, ask me, and I can talk to you all day.

+## PIDs

+[PIDs](https://en.wikipedia.org/wiki/PID_controller) \(Proportional Integral Derivative\) is a feedback loop algorithm that can be used for many different application in robotics.
+For example, it is used in drones to stay level.
+It takes inputs from an IMU and then outputs to the motors to compensate.